SegwayWarrior/Gesture_Recognition_opencv_yolov5/pytorch_classification/README.md

 This project was created using classic  classification techniques with machine learning in pytorch.
 Six classes from an American Sign Language dataset were used to recognize the numbers 0 - 5.
 Notice image classification is different from object detection in that the part being classified must be the primary object in the image, which is why we need a region of interest (roi) for classifying from a camera.
 For information on how this Convolutional Neural Network (CNN) was constructed, check out the Machine Learning Basics section in the main page's README.

 ## Details
-- An example run: "python pytorch_classification.py --cam-detect --show-roi"
+- An example run, after downloading the weights (see below): "python pytorch_classification.py --cam-detect --show-roi"
 - "--cam-detect" test the model on your default camera.
 - "--data-split" and "--split-root PATH/ROOT PATH/DESTINATION" are used to organize the original ASL dataset, but should not be required since the updated dataset is included in gesture_numbers_ds.
 - "--load-weights PATH/WEIGHTS.pt" is used to change the weights file.
 The default weights used are included as "gesture_numbers_CNNModel_epoch25_personal.pt".